 - Look at your iPhone (by default Face ID will only unlock when it detects you are looking at the iPhone, this is so that it can't unlock when you don't mean it to).

-- Your iPhone X should unlock near instantly.
+- Your iPhone should unlock near instantly.

 - Swipe up to get to your Home screen.

 As we mentioned above, you need to make eye contact.
 One reason for this is so that your phone won't unlock when it's sitting beside you on your desk, or if you are holding it in your hand while chatting to someone.
 It's also to stop people being able to unlock your phone when you're asleep or unconscious.
 (By default, anyway.
 You can turn this security measure off by going to: Settings > Face ID & Passcode > Require Attention for Face ID and switching the slider from green.)
+If you are trying to unlock your iPhone while wearing sun glasses it may not work for this reason.

 Note that although Face ID unlocks the device (you can tell this has happened because the locked padlock icon at the top of the screen changes to an unlocked padlock), it doesn't automatically take you to the Home screen.

-To get to the Home screen you need to swipe up from the bottom of your iPhone X. You can also activate any features available from the lock screen in the usual way, such as tapping on Notifications.
+To get to the Home screen you need to swipe up from the bottom of your iPhone screen.
+You can also activate any features available from the lock screen in the usual way, such as tapping on Notifications.

 How to make Face ID faster